artefactual/atom-docs/user-manual/add-edit-content/physical-storage.rst

 more general storage locations, such as "Cold storage," "Vault," etc.
 However, the storage types and uses can be customized to meet institutional practices.

+For more information on working with terms and taxonomies in AtoM, see: ref:`terms`.

 Edit storage types
 ------------------